* Affiliated Management office will be closed on Friday, April 19th

 Approximately 100 feet from our driveway is the Westover Ave side street.
 Parking is available there any time except for 2am-6am when you can only park for ½ an hour.
 This is the case on every street in Caldwell, and most surrounding towns too.
 Also, you can not park on any snow-covered roadway in Caldwell until it has been cleared.
 If you would like to purchase a one night street parking permit, contact the Caldwell Police Department at 973-226-2600.

 We have an agreement with another property nearby where you can purchase a parking permit to park in their parking lot.
-Nights & weekends and 24/7 full-time permits are available.
-Contact the Resident Managers for more info and pricing.
+There are nights & weekends permits and 24/7 full-time permits.
+There are a limited number of permits available, contact the Resident Managers for more info and pricing.

 Caldwell also has a number of public parking lots, though none of them are < a 15 minute walk away.
 You can always take two cars to a public lot, park one in a non-permit space, then come back here.